Rock tea, also known as Yancha (yan meaning rock, cha meaning tea), are oolong teas that come from the Wuyi Mountains in Fujian Province, China.

 Tea from this region is the most expensive in the world, with Da Hong Pao topping world records for some of the most expensive tea ever sold.
 Just 20 grams of this tea was once sold for 31,000 USD!

 Harvesting tea can often be a complicated process.
-Zheng Yan, the prime area of Wuyi Shan, where the best and most praised cliff tea grows, is a National Reserve area where the use of pesticides is prohibited.
-The area is quite small and allows to grow only a limited amount of tea.
-Furthermore, the processing that this tea undergoes is a unique craft that takes time to master.
-All of the above creates a demand that is much higher than the supply.
+Zheng Yan, a prime area of Wuyi Shan where the best and most acclaimed cliff tea grows, is a National Reserve where the use of pesticides is prohibited.
+The area is small and supports the cultivation of only a limited amount of tea.
+Furthermore, the processing that this tea is a unique craft that takes time to master.
+All of the above creates a demand that exceeds the supply.

 What Does Rock Tea Taste Like?